SudeepaNoble/Article-on-AI/README.md

 # Article-on-AI
-An article on Artificial Intellgence
+An article on Artificial Integence